14 Interesting and Fun Meerkat Facts For Kids (2023 Updated)

 Some meerkats also eat small birds and their eggs!
 However, only a tiny portion of their diet is seeds and plants due to limited vegetation in their habitats.
 In the wild, Meerkats live for about 5 to 15 years.
 But they have been known to survive up to 20 years in captivity!

-14 Fun and Interesting Meerkat Facts
+14 Fun and Interesting Meerkat Facts For Kids

 - Meerkats are usually found in packs ranging from 2 to 30 members.
 These packs have almost equal numbers of males and females.
 They are also called gangs or mobs.
 A single pair of Meerkats lead the mobs.
 The other members are usually children or siblings of this dominant couple.
 The packs are spread over an area of 2 to 6 square miles.